EliasGalindo0/EliasGalindo0/README.md

 - 👋 Hi, I’m @EliasGalindo0
 - 👀 I’m interested in...
 Learn to code
 - 🌱 I’m currently learning ...
-JavaScript
+Full Stack Web Development
 - 💞️ I’m looking to collaborate on ...
-JavaScript
+Projects
 - 📫 How to reach me ... eliasgalindo@gmail.com

 ## About me